NerixGO/javanmap/README.md

 # Javanmap

 Javanmap is a lightweight network scanner written from scratch in Java, inspired by Nmap.

-It allows basic host and port scanning functionality through a simple command-line interface.
+It provides basic host discovery and port scanning functionality through a simple CLI interface.

 ---